Kaviratna Kalidasa

 Kaviratna Kalidasa is a 1983 Kannada-language historical drama film based on the life of Kālidāsa, a renowned Classical Sanskrit writer of the 4th Century A.D.
-The film was directed by Renuka Sharma and produced by V. S. Govinda.
+The film was directed by Renuka Sharma.
 The film stars Rajkumar, portraying the title role of Kalidasa, along with Jaya Pradha in the role of Vidyadhare and Srinivasa Murthy as Raja Bhoja.

 The film is considered to be one of the all-time top money-grossing films in the history of Kannada movies.
 It was distributed by Parvathamma Rajkumar under the Vajreshwari Combines banner.
 The movie saw a theatrical run of 25 weeks in 19 theatres.

 Plot

 The kingdom's chief minister wants his son to marry the king's daughter, Princess Vidyadhare.
 When he expresses his wish to the king, he is ridiculed.
 Instead, the king orders him to search for a "Sakala Vidya Paarangatha" groom for his daughter.
 Vowing to take revenge against the insult, the minister goes in search of a foolish groom.

 Kalidasa, a humble shepherd is shown rearing his sheep.
 Convinced of his stupidity, the minister charms Kalidasa to accompany him to the palace, so that Kalidasa can marry the princess.
 Coached by the minister, Kalidasa excels in the tests conducted by Vidyadhare (Jaya Prada).
 The minister is shrewd enough to teach a key sentence to Kalidasa.
 If he can't answer a question, Kalidasa must utter "heluvudakku, keluvudakku, idu samayavalla" ("This isn't the right time to question or answer.")

 Vidyadhare is fooled by Kalidasa's brilliance and marries him.
 However, the truth comes out during the first night.
 Shattered, Vidyadhare locks Kalidasa in the palace temple and gets him to demand "vidyaabuddhi" (knowledge and wisdom) from the goddess Kali.
 In a mystical scene, Vidyadhare loses consciousness, Goddess Kali appears and blesses Kalidasa with vidyabuddhi, who composes the Shyamala Dandakam song in praise of the goddess.
 Kalidasa is shown walking away from the palace-temple, implying his casting off his earlier ignorance and walking away from his previous life.
 Vidyadhare regains consciousness and goes in search of her husband.

 Kalidasa, now a renowned poet, is one of the astadiggajas (eight great poets including Daṇḍin) in the court of King Bhoja (Srinivasa Murthy), much to the ire of the elder poet Musuri Krishnamurthy.
 Bhoja pleads with his dear friend Kalidasa to write a charama geethe (funeral song) for him.
 Kalidasa refuses since Bhoja is sure to die once he hears the song.
 Vidyadhare assumes the name Kaladhare, rests at a prostitute Ratnakala's home and catches Kalidasa's attention.
 Vidyadhare is pleased to see her husband, but Kalidasa is unaware of his former life.
 Kalidasa composes his best work Abhignaana Shaakuntala with romantic interests on Vidyadhare.